The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Light deflection, effective potential, and impact parameter

 For the three metrics under consideration, the effective potentials are respectively \begin{itemize} \item SC BH \end{itemize}

 \begin{itemize} \item KS BH \end{itemize}

 \begin{itemize} \item GK BH \end{itemize}

-Fig. \ref{fig1} depicts the effective potentials for the SC BH, as well as the KS and GK BHs when $a/M=1$.
+FIG.~\ref{fig1} depicts the effective potentials for the SC BH, as well as the KS BH {with $a^{\mathrm{KS}}/M=1$} and GK BH {with $a^{\mathrm{GK}}/M=1$}.
 As shown in the figure, the three effective potentials start from zero at the event horizon ($f(r_{h}) = 0$), rapidly increase to their maximum values as $r$ increases, and then gradually decrease to tend toward the same value.
-It can be observed that, compared to the SC BH, parameter $a$ suppresses the effective potential in the KS BH while amplifies that in the GK BH.
+Compared to the SC BH, the parameter $a^{\mathrm{KS}}$ causes an overall decrease in the effective potential of the KS BH, indicating that photons require less energy to escape the BH.
+Instead, the parameter $a^{\mathrm{GK}}$ leads to an overall increase in the potential for the GK BH, implying that photons need more energy to escape the BH.
 Corresponding to the extremum points $r_p$ of the effective potential, the KS BH has a larger $r_p$ than the SC BH, whereas the GK BH has a smaller $r_p$.

 The extremum point $r_p$ of the effective potential $V_{\mathrm{eff}}$ is the radius of the photon sphere.
 The photon sphere radius of the BH can be obtained by setting $\partial V_{\mathrm{eff}}/\partial r=0$.
 To investigate the effects of the ``hair'' parameters of different minimally deformed SC BHs on photon spheres and shadows, we set the BH's mass as $M=1$.
 The photon sphere radii for the three BHs are thus